 Deep research APIs are a new category.
 OpenAI, Perplexity, Google, and startups like Parallel are shipping systems that can browse the web, synthesize sources, and return cited answers in a single API call.
 These tools are powerful.
 Comparing them is not.
-Pricing is scattered across docs.
-Capabilities are buried in changelogs.
-Benchmarks are inconsistent, missing, or not public.
-The Deep Research API Index is an independent project to track, compare, and actually evaluate these APIs as the space evolves.
+The Deep Research API Index is an independent platform to evaluate, compare, and rank these APIs through community-driven blind battles and comprehensive metrics.

-Side-by-side metrics: pricing, context windows, rate limits, output formats, citations.
+Side-by-side metrics: pricing, latency, context windows, benchmarks, structured output support.

 Who's Behind This